 Below: Bark: Trunk bark of the large plum in the Upland Garden (1st photo) shows the characteristic irregular ridges and exfoliated patches of large older bark.
 Flowering stems are usually grayish and scaly with age; older flowering stems also have short twigs, marked with scars or small buds and with thorn-like tips.
 (2nd photo)

 Bark: Horizontal lenticels are visible on older stems (1st photo) and younger stems (2nd photo) that still retain a reddish-brown color (center).
 Twigs (3rd photo) are reddish-brown as are the buds which are sharp pointed.

 Above: A typical leaf of the wild plum.
 Below: A cluster of young plums just starting to turn yellow.
 In the wild, most will not remain on the plant long enough to turn red.

-Below: Two American Plum in the Upland Garden.
-The shorter, but stouter one on the left is a Minneapolis Heritage Tree.
+Below: Two American Plum in the Upland Garden, one listed as a Minneapolis Heritage Tree.